bart-krakowski/time/docs/framework/react/reference/useCalendar.md

   - This parameter is an optional callback function that is called when the view mode of the calendar changes.
 It receives the new view mode as an argument.
 - `onChangeViewMode?: (viewMode: 'month' | 'week' | number) => void`
   - This parameter is an optional callback function that is called when the view mode of the calendar changes.
 It receives the new view mode as an argument.
+- `reducer?: (state: CalendarState, action: CalendarAction) => CalendarState`
+  - This parameter is an optional custom reducer function that can be used to manage the state of the calendar.

 #### Returns